tolgaatrgt/word-game/README.md

 # INSTRUCTIONS
 - Click the start game button and then allow access for microphone.

-- All you have to do is find a word that begins with the last letter of the word the computer says.
+- All you have to do is find a word that begins with the last letter of the word which computer said.

 - Watch the time!
 You have 8 seconds to answer.